 [Note: I wrote this post some time ago.
-Most book proposals are sent by e-mail now, but do include “requested material:book proposal” in your subject line and include the conference where you met, the name of the person who introduced you, or anything else that will remind them of your connection .]
+Most book proposals are sent by e-mail now, but do include “requested material:book proposal” in your subject line.
+In the email, include the conference where you met, the name of the person who introduced you, or anything else that will remind them of your connection .]

 Here are 3 steps to make sure your book proposal gets read:

 1. Send a query first.
 Only send the proposal once the agent or publisher requests it.
 Otherwise, it goes straight to the slush pile or sometimes even the trash—the penalty of not following directions.